 We do this by:

-- Ensuring all new volunteers and coaches received DBS check prior to taking up employment with the Onyx Squash Academy.
+- Ensuring all new volunteers and coaches received DBS checks prior to taking up employment with the Onyx Squash Academy.

 - Ensuring that all our coaches, officials and volunteers are carefully selected and by accepting responsibility for helping to prevent the abuse of children and young people in their care.

-- Responding swiftly and appropriately to all suspicions or allegations of abuse, by providing parents and children with the opportunity to voice any concerns they may have.
+- Respond swiftly and appropriately to all suspicions or allegations of abuse, by providing parents and children with the opportunity to voice any concerns they may have.

 - Ensuring access to confidential information is restricted to the person responsible for children and young people or the appropriate external authorities.

-- Reviewing the effectiveness of the trust’s Child Protection Policy and its activities, each year at the meetings with the Advisory Board and Volunteers.
+- Reviewing the effectiveness of our company’s Child Protection Policy and its activities, each year at the meetings with the Advisory Board and Volunteers.

 POLICY BY: Directors of THE ONYX SQUASH ACADEMY